 Setting Aside a Conviction of First Offense OWI

-Under new Michigan law, an individual may move for an expungement of a first offense Operating While Intoxicated by Drugs or Alcohol, or any similar offense.
+Under Michigan’s OWI Expungement law, an individual can request expungement of a first offense Operating While Intoxicated or Impaired by Drugs or Alcohol or any similar offense.

 Expungement of an OWI or DUI Conviction in Michigan